Living Pictures: Victorians on Film (Online)

 Course overview

 This study experience will explore the last great invention of the Victorian age- moving pictures.
-Through a unique encounter between film and objects, we will challenge assumptions about this moment in British history, the invention of film, and even Victoria herself.
+Through a unique encounter between film and objects, we will challenge assumptions about this moment in British history, the invention of film, and even Queen Victoria herself.

 Topics include:

-The invention of film
+The invention of film in Britain

-Victorian life on film
+Late Victorian life and imagination on film

 photo